carlohamalainen/carlohamalainen.github.io/_posts/2014-03-03-cabal-hell-workaround.md

            , unix == 2.6.0.1
 </pre>

-4. For paranoia&#8217;s sake, rebuild the project to make sure that the constraints are correct:
+4. For paranoia's sake, rebuild the project to make sure that the constraints are correct:

 <pre># still in my-haskell-project